-National Museum of Natural History
+National Museum Of Natural History

 You may also be interested in...

-Interesting parts of the museum include a section dedicated to Malta’s national bird, the blue rock thrush, and national plant, Maltese centaury; an area dedicated to paleontology; the remains of the Maltese quaternary period, where highlights include a tusk of a pygmy elephant, the teeth of a pygmy hippopotamus, and a lower jaw of a Maltese giant dormouse.
-There’s a display area dedicated to reptiles, which includes several local and exotic species of lizards, snakes and turtles and a small hall dedicated to marine ecosystems.
+There are also areas dedicated to palaeontology and the remains of the Maltese quaternary period, where highlights include a tusk of a pygmy elephant, the teeth of a pygmy hippopotamus, and a lower jaw of a giant dormouse.

 Further Information

-Phone: +356 2145 5951
+Phone : +356 2145 5951

 Have Your Say